 MIT's LDAP Directory Service (ldap.mit.edu) is MIT's implementation of the standard LDAP protocol for providing directory services.
 It provides access to user and group membership information sourced from Moira and updated in real time, allowing application developers or administrators looking to integrate their applications with MIT's enterprise data.

-Some examples within IS&T are wikis.mit.edu (based on Atlassian Confluence) and Stellar Forums (based on PHPBB), both of which make use of the LDAP service for user lookups.
+As an example, wikis.mit.edu (based on Atlassian Confluence) makes use of the LDAP service for user lookups.

 IS&T also offers Microsoft Active Directory services via the win.mit.edu domain.
 This service frequently provides an easier path for third-party and cloud solutions to integrate with enterprise directory services.
 If you are interested in learning more about this option, contact email@example.com to schedule a consultation.